 The district will not deny admission to any student on the basis of race, religion, sex, color, disability, national origin, immigrant status, English-speaking status, or any other applicable status protected by local, state, or federal law.

-See policy and administrative rule JRA (Student Records) for information pertaining to the transfer of student records.
+See policy and administrative rule JRA, Student Records, for information pertaining to the transfer of student records.

 Cf. JRA